simmwill/thesis_timeseries/analytic_plan.md

-We expect the addition of diarrhea to the models to bias each main effect towards the null.
+Since it is a potential mediator, inclusion of diarrheal disease is expected to push each main effect towards the null.

-##### *Sample weight adjustments*
+#### Sample weight adjustments

-Since our outcome of interest, child weight-for-length Z-score, was sampled using a multistage cluster design, we will explore the use of sampling weights to increase the precision of our inference.
-For now, we will focus on the unadjusted and mediational analyses detailed above.
+Since our outcome of interest, child weight-for-length Z-score, was sampled using a multistage cluster design, we will explore the use of sampling weights to increase the precision of our inferences.
+For now, we will focus on the univariable/multivariable and mediational analyses detailed above.

-Use of the unadjusted analyses is justified by our belief that there is likely no differential misclassification of exposure or outcome in our sample.
+Use of unweighted analyses is currently justified by our belief that there is likely no differential misclassification of exposure or outcome in our sample.
 Assuming our sample collection was not biased at baseline and representative at the subdistrict level, non-differential misclassification of exposure and/or disease will only bias measures of association towards the null - which, if anything, makes any observed associations more robust.

-##### *Other considerations for unadjusted models*
+#### Other considerations for univariable and multivariable within-year models

-In these unadjusted models, we may also choose to operationalize climate exposures as categories determined by percentile levels to aid in interpretation.
-For example, on days when precipitation was in the upper 25th percentile for a given region, prevalence of wasting increased by X compared to other days.
+In these models, we may also choose to operationalize climate exposures as categories determined by percentile levels to aid in interpretation.

-Adjusted models could also be constructed from the above that consider region- and/or household-level socioeconomic status.
-However, these may be better suited to analyses that consider seasonal and long-term trends in exposure and outcome (below).
+For example, on days when precipitation was in the upper 25th percentile for a given region, prevalence of wasting was X times the prevalence compared to all other days.

-#### *Short-Term Effects Models*
+Adjusted models could also be constructed from the above models that consider region- and/or household-level socioeconomic status.

-##### Filtering out long-term and seasonal patterns
+#### Note: Filtering out long-term and seasonal patterns in wasting

 Both seasonal (Fig. 1) and long-term (Fig. 2) trends in child wasting have been seen in previous analyses.